Lesson 2 of 8 - grow effective thinking and communication skills

 colorbar

-The Web address of this three-page article is http://sfhelp.org/cx/skills/think.htm
+The Web address of this article is http://sfhelp.org/cx/skills/think.htm

-This is one of a series of articles in Lesson 2 - learn communication basics and seven powerful skills to get more daily needs met more often.
-Pro-gress with this Lesson depends on simultaneous pro-gress on Lesson 1 - empower your resident true Self to guide your personality in calm and conflictual times.
+This is one of a series of articles in online Lesson 2 - learn communication basics and seven powerful skills to get more daily needs met more often.
+Progress with this Lesson depends on concurrent progress on Lesson 1 - free your wise true Self to guide you in calm and stressful times.

 Before continuing, stop and reflect - why are you reading this - what do you need?